Powelltown tramway: Operation

 Trains ran three times a day to transport long timber.
 To be on the safe side, the long timber trolleys were decoupled from the locomotive on the incline and they were retarded using brakes attached to the trolleys.
 The steam locomotive then followed at its maximum speed.
 Around 30 giant eucalyptus trees, containing around 30,000 super feet (70 cubic metres) of timber, were felled and sawn each day.
 There were also scheduled passenger services, using mixed passenger and freight trains.

 Change of ownership

 The Powell wood preservation process used by the VPWP was unsuccessful, so the company became insolvent in 1914.
 Its assets were taken over by the Victorian Hardwood Milling & Seasoning Company, which had far less capital than its predecessor.

 Usage today

-The right-of-way of the former railway now forms a 45-km-long hiking trail, the Powelltown Tramway Rail Trail.
+The right-of-way of the former tramway now forms a 45-km-long hiking trail, the Powelltown Tramway Rail Trail.
 It runs on private land, so access is limited to the path itself.
 It has been removed from the Victorian Heritage Register.

 Two piles of sawdust, an old winch, and a steam boiler are all that is left to pinpoint the locations of the former bush mills along this section.